harlan-zw/nuxt-webpack-optimisations/README.md

   <a href="https://npmjs.com/package/nuxt-build-optimisations"><img src="https://img.shields.io/npm/v/nuxt-build-optimisations.svg" alt="npm package"></a>
 </p>

-<p align='center'>Instantly speed up your Nuxt.js 2 build time.</p>
+<p align='center'>Instantly speed up your Nuxt.js 2 dev build time.</p>

 ## Why and how fast?

-With the introduction of [Vite](https://github.com/vitejs/vite), Nuxt feels sluggish.
-This package aims to give you 'vite-like' speed by modifying your
-Nuxt and webpack configurations to squeeze extra performance out of the build process.
+Nuxt is fast but is limited by its webpack build, when your app grows things slow down.

+Nuxt build optimisations abstracts the complexities of optimising your Nuxt app so anyone can instantly speed up their builds without having to learn webpack.

+### Benchmarks

-**Dev benchmark**: :snowman: **~50%** quicker cold starts, :fire: ~instant hot starts
+**Development**: :snowman: **~50%** quicker cold starts, :fire: ~instant hot starts (via cache-loader)

-Note: Nuxt 3 will use Vite which will most likely make this package redundant in the future.
+**Production**: :snowman: Very slightly faster on cold (wip), :fire: should be a bit quicker

 ## Features

+The features are separated by their risk profile, how likely they are to cause issues within your app.

 **Safe**